These are the ingredients found in commercial soaps and why we don’t use them.

 When shopping for a soap you may not know what ingredients to avoid and why so here is a handy list to guide you to make the right decision.

 If you are vegan or vegetarian, the last thing you want your soap to contain is animal fat.
 Sodium tallowate is used often in soap and creates a thin lather.
 Whilst it is not really bad for your skin, it is a product that comes from the slaughterhouse, therefore undesirable for those who prefer not to use animal products.
+At Peace With The Wild we always recommend going for a natural soap bar that is vegan and cruelty free.

 Polyethylene glycol is a plastic and when used in soap, comes as a thick, sticky liquid.
 It works by helping other ingredients get absorbed into your skin so if your soap contains other harmful ingredients, PEGs will aid them in being absorbed into your body.
+So be kind to your skin and opt for a plastic-free, natural soap bar.

 Mineral oil and petrolatum are often used in commercial soaps and as byproducts of the fuel industry they contain impurities that have been linked to serious medical conditions.
+So avoiding this and opting for a chemical free, natural soap bar is not only the eco decision but also better for our health.